 Rail: The long edge of each side of a ring sling, pouch, or wrap.
 In a ring sling or pouch, may be padded or unpadded; is sometimes embellished with embroidery or trimming.
 The “inner rail” is the rail next to the wearer’s body; the “outer rail” is the rail supporting the baby on the side opposite the wearer.

 Rebozo: A fringed shawl that is a traditional female garment in Mesoamerican cultures or by Mesoamerican decendents, used for a variety of purposes including labor/childbirth support, goods carrier, and baby carrier.
-As a baby carrier, it is similar to a short (2 to 3 meters) wrap, usually worn shoulder-to-hip, but fastened by knotting or twisting the ends together.
+In use as a baby carrier, it is usually worn shoulder-to-hip and fastened by knotting or twisting the ends together.